A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - Green has been the target of 15.0% (83 total) of his team's 552 passing attempts this season.

-- Green has seen the ball thrown his way 15 times in the red zone this season, 19.7% of his team's 76 red zone pass attempts.
+- Green (15 red zone targets) has been the recipient of 19.7% of his team's 76 red zone pass attempts.

-- The Cardinals, who rank 11th in the NFL in points scored, have dropped back to pass 54.1% of the time while running the ball 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Seahawks.